-Virtual Programs and Services
+Programs and Videos

-Story Time on The Friends of the Highland Park Library’s Facebook Page
+- Join us for virtual story times on The Friends of the Highland Park Library’s Facebook Page

 - Visit the Library's Vimeo Showcase to view recordings of programs for children, teens, tweens, and adults.
 The videos are available any time of day, and can be viewed when convenient for your schedule.
-FInd:

 - Craft Time videos for kids

 - Book Talk with Holly videos for reading recommendations for adults

 - Learn with Laura videos for tweens and teens

 - Visit the Library's online tutorial series for Adults and for Youth to find:

 - Downloadable materials - books, audiobooks, magazines, movies, newspapers, and more

 - Book Coach form for receiving personalized reading recommendations